The Chow rings of the moduli spaces of curves of genus 7, 8, and 9: Introduction

-\textit{(5) The further work in genus $9$.} In the case $g = 9, k = 4$, we encounter two bad pair strata $\Sigma_i$ that occur in the wrong codimension and cannot be realized as a single splitting locus.
+As the genus increases, the luck with fundamental classes starts to run out and more subtle arguments are required.
+In the case $g = 9, k = 4$, we encounter two bad pair strata $\Sigma_i$ that occur in unexpected codimension and cannot be realized as a single splitting locus.
 Although we do not compute their classes on $\H_{4,9}$, we still manage to show that their push forwards to $\M_9 \smallsetminus \M_9^3$ are tautological.
 For example, one of these problem strata corresponds to the locus of plane sextics with one double point (Lemma \ref{hasg26}).
 The class of this locus is tautological on $\M_9 \smallsetminus \M_9^3$ because it is a Brill--Noether locus of the expected codimension.
 We then show that the Chow ring of this stratum is generated by the pullback of $\kappa_1$ and $\kappa_2$, which is a stronger statement than being generated by restrictions of tautological classes on $\H_{4,9}$.
 By the push-pull formula, the push forward of every class supported on this stratum is tautological on $\M_9 \smallsetminus \M_9^3$ (though we remain unsure if they are tautological upstairs on $\H_{4,9}$).
 We deal with the other problem stratum by showing that its union with the bielliptic locus $\beta^{-1}(\B_9)$ has tautological fundamental class on $\H_{4, 9} \smallsetminus \beta^{-1}(\M_9^3)$ and a trick explained in Figure \ref{78pic}.